 Labour Market Testing (LMT) Requirements

-If required, Labour Market Testing must show genuine efforts to recruit locally.
+If required, Labour Market Testing must show that genuine efforts have been made to recruit an Australian worker from the local labour market.

 Acceptable LMT evidence includes:

-• Live for a minimum of 4 weeks
+- Live for a minimum of 4 weeks (updated in DHA as of June 2025)

-• Posted on platforms such as Seek, Indeed, or Jora
+- Posted on platforms such as Seek, Indeed, Work in Aus, or Workforce Australia

 Each advertisement must include:

-*Please note, any nationalities are exempt from having to undertake Labour Market Testing
+*Please note, some nationalities are exempt from having to undertake Labour Market Testing

 Common Documents Required for Sponsorship